amazon-ion/ion-docs/guides/symbols-guide.md

         resolve shared symbol table imports declared by manually-written local symbol tables.

-    -   Ascribe all relevant symbol table semantics to manually-written local symbol tables, which become current symbol table as soon as the symbol table struct is complete.
+    -   Ascribe all relevant symbol table semantics to any manually-written local symbol table, which becomes the current symbol table as soon as the symbol table struct is complete.
 Subsequently, the user should be able to use SymbolToken writing APIs to serialize any symbol within the max\_id range of the new local symbol table.